Healthy Eating Tips for Black Friday Shopping

 Streamline your decisions

 In the same way that you and your partners in purchasing have already mapped out a store-by-store shopping schedule, you’ll need to map out your meals in advance, too.
 What time will you stop for a bite, where will it be, and what will you eat?
-If you don’t decide on healthy choices now, says Teri Doughty, a Port Orchard, WA–based health and wellness coach, you’re unlikely to do so later.
+If you don’t decide on healthy choices now, says Teri Doughty, a Port Orchard, WA–based health and wellness coach, you may struggle to do so later.
 “By the time you’ve made a bunch of decisions about which tote to carry, where to park, and what gifts to buy, your ability to make good choices about your next meal will run low,” she says.
-“That puts your healthy life plans at risk.”
-After hours of deciding between the red or blue beanbag chairs, decision fatigue will set in—right around the time your stomach starts growling.
+After hours of deciding between the red or blue beanbag chairs, decision fatigue can set in—right around the time your stomach starts growling.
 With a plan in place, you won’t succumb to the first buttered-pretzel shack you see.

 After the bustle of the holiday meal—and handling any emotional baggage that comes with spending hours with family—it’s important to reconnect with yourself.
 “Grab a moment of normalcy before you leave the house,” Doughty says.
 Even if your alarm’s set for the middle of the night, proceed with your basic morning routine.
 “Drink your coffee and meditate, read the Bible and say your prayers, make a list and look at the calendar—whatever you normally do,” she says.
 “It centers you, so you think, ‘I am doing my thing, I know who I am, I remember my intentions and what is important to me.’”
 Armed with that commitment, you can face the piped-in cinnamon scents at the mall, no problem.